Panay Electric Company: Cacho takeover and martial law

 On January 27, 1927, Candelaria Soriano Cacho acquired the whole company, making it the first 100-percent Filipino-owned private company in the Philippines.
 Cacho died later that year, and her son, Mariano Cacho, inherited the company and continued its operations.

 In 1929, the 8th Legislature passed Act 3665, granting PECO a new 50-year franchise and expanding its service area to include Santa Barbara, Pavia, and Oton.
 In 1974, under martial law, the company faced technical and financial problems, resulting in the towns being taken over and serviced by the electric cooperative ILECO 1, leaving the City of Iloilo as the only area serviced by PECO.

 Acquisition by the López group

 In 1996, First Philippine Holdings Corporation of the influential López family of Iloilo, acquired 30% of the capital stock of PECO, leaving 70% for the Cacho family.

 Franchise expiration controversy

 On January 18, 2019, PECO's franchise expired and was not renewed by Congress.
 Billionaire Enrique Razon-owned MORE Electric and Power Corporation (MORE Power) filed an expropriation case to acquire the assets of PECO.
-MORE Power was granted a 25-year contract to serve and operate the city's electricity distribution system by virtue of Republic Act 11212, signed by President Rodrigo Duterte on February 14, 2019, ending PECO's 97-year-long operation in Iloilo City.
+MORE Power was granted a 25-year contract to serve and operate the city's electricity distribution system by virtue of Republic Act 11212, signed by President Rodrigo Duterte on February 14, 2019.
+On February 28, 2020, MORE Power began the takeover of PECO’s assets and officially commenced operations as the city’s new electric power distributor, ending PECO's 97-year-long operation in Iloilo City.